Lithium Triangle: Background

 All lithium extracted in Chile as of 2023 comes from Salar de Atacama.
 The only two lithium-extracting companies currently operating in Chile, SQM and Albemarle, have licenses to extract lithium until 2030 and 2043 respectively.
 In April 2023, the Chilean government announced plans for nationalizing its lithium industry.
 The announcement impacts chiefly the companies SQM and Albemarle.
-In response, the shares of SQM in the Santiago Stock Exchange dropped by 15% during the day, their largest daily drop since September 20, 2022.
+In response, the shares of SQM in the Santiago Stock Exchange dropped by 15% during the day, their largest daily drop since 20 September 2022.
 The government's decision was thought to have less impact for Albemarle than for SQM given that it had many more years to negotiate before its license expired.
 The state-owned copper company Codelco was commissioned by the government to negotiate nationalization with SQM.

-The indigenous inhabitants of Salar de Atacama basin –the Likan Antay– have a history of both opposing lithium extraction and negotiating for shared benefits with lithium companies.
-Negotiations occur under the framework of the Indigenous and Tribal Peoples Convention which Chile signed in 2008.
-It is argued that "[a]greements between Indigenous organizations and lithium companies have brought significant economic resources for community development, but have also expanded the mining industry's capacity for social control in the area.".
+The indigenous inhabitants of Salar de Atacama basin—the Likan Antay—have a history of both opposing lithium extraction and negotiating for shared benefits with lithium companies.
+Negotiations occur under the framework of the Indigenous and Tribal Peoples Convention, which Chile signed in 2008.
+It is argued that "[a]greements between Indigenous organizations and lithium companies have brought significant economic resources for community development, but have also expanded the mining industry's capacity for social control in the area."

 This control is rooted in a dominant discourse that has taken root in the global rush to a sustainable future in light of global climate change.
-With lithium being a key strategic resource is facilitating this shift, many countries are rushing to acquire as much as possible.
-Any form of protest against such mining operations is deemed to be an opposition to climate change, ergo hindering the global agenda in combatting climate change.
-This discourse has resulted in the marginalisation of opposed indigenous voices rendering them nearly powerless.
+With lithium being a key strategic resource in facilitating this shift, many countries are rushing to acquire as much as possible.
+Any form of protest against such mining operations is deemed to be an opposition to climate change, thus hindering the global agenda in combatting climate change.
+This discourse has resulted in the marginalisation of opposed indigenous voices, rendering them nearly powerless.